PostHog/posthog.com/contents/docs/user-guides/organizations-and-projects.md

 ## Organizations

-An organization is the largest building block of PostHog's structure: it's made up of projects and has PostHog users as members.
-Each organization member has an organization-wide [access level](#access-levels) dictating their ability to perform certain actions.

-Most commonly a PostHog organization represents a real-world company, but this isn't a requirement and you are free to gather people any way you see fit.

-As a brand new PostHog user you'll always find yourself in a single organization upon account creation.
-If you've joined from an invite, that will be the organization you've been invited to.
-Otherwise, you'll become the Owner of a new organization created just for you, based on the company name you provided when creating the account.
+An organization is the highest abstraction level within a PostHog instance.
+An organization commonly represents a real-world company or other type of grouping that is completely isolated.
+An organization can have multiple projects, which can be used to logically separate data (e.g. mobile/web apps, teams within a company, etc.).
+Team members belong to an organization.
+Permissions can be handled both at the organization or project level (see below), and a user's ability to take an action is determined based on both.

-To switch between organizations, navigate to the current organization's settings, or to create new projects, use the account dropdown on the right of the top bar.
+You can **have access to multiple organizations with a single account** (note that all data is still segmented between organizations).
+To switch between organizations click on the account dropdown on the top right corner.

-> **Note:** As a PostHog Cloud user, you can create, manage, and join organizations without limits forever.
-For self-hosted PostHog, however, multiple organizations belong to our premium team-oriented offering.
-To use this feature, [contact us for a self-hosted license](/pricing).
+> **Note:** As a PostHog Cloud user, you can create, manage, and join multiple organizations without limits.
+For self-hosted PostHog, however, multiple organizations belong to our [premium](/pricing) offering.

 ### Notifications